harrisoncramer/fullstack-template/README.md

 - Lazy-loading for optimization
 - BundleAnalyzerPlugin for bundle management
 - URL Loader for Images/Assets
+- Jest for testing
+- Github Actions for CI
 - ESLint for Linting

 ## Future Changes